Now, where did reading come from when there’s already so much to do in a mom’s life?

 Check all e-mails once.
 Corral outdoor errands into one trip.
 Complete all kitchen tasks once instead of moving to and fro.
 I clean one room completely before I move to the text.
 That way I’m relieved to think that one entire unit of the task is covered and only blah and blah are left.

-WHEN YOU BEGIN TO MAKE TIME TO READ
+WHEN YOU’RE READY TO MAKE TIME TO READ

 1. SET YOUR PERMANENT, PHYSICAL READING NOOK